Sweet Potato Breakfast Casserole

 - 1/2 cup milk

-- Add the peeled and cubed sweet potatoes to a 9×12 inch baking dish, drizzle with 1 1/2 tablespoons of olive, add a pinch of salt and pepper, and then toss until well coated.
+- Add the peeled and cubed sweet potatoes to the baking dish, drizzle with 1 1/2 tablespoons of olive, add a pinch of salt and pepper, and then toss until well coated.
 Transfer the baking dish to the oven for 15 minutes, until sweet potatoes are just tender enough to be pierced with a fork.

-- While the sweet potatoes are cooking, in a small pan on medium-high heat, warm the remaining 1/2 tablespoon of olive oil, add onion and cook for 2-3 minutes until tender.
+- While the sweet potatoes are cooking, in a large skillet on medium-high heat, warm the remaining 1/2 tablespoon of olive oil, add onion and cook for 2-3 minutes until tender.

 - Once the onion is cooked, add chopped spinach and cook, stirring frequently, until all of the spinach is wilted, about one minute.
 Once wilted, remove the pan from the heat and set it aside.

 - When the sweet potatoes are ready, remove the baking dish from the oven, and turn the oven down to 350°F.

 - Add the wilted spinach to the baking dish with the sweet potatoes, spreading it out evenly across the pan.